Publishing a Static Site

 title |

-string | Page title for <title> tag and nav.
-Defaults to filename |
+string | filename | Page title for <title> and nav |

 order |